Qovery/intellij-qovery-plugin/README.md

 # Qovery Plugin
-Qovery Plugin makes it easy to edit Qovery yaml specification files inside IntelliJ IDEA.
+Qovery Plugin makes it easy to edit Qovery yaml specification files inside IntelliJ based products.
 You will soon be able to find it on jetbrains!

 ## Demo
 ![Demo of the plugin](.github/plugin-demo.gif)